maj-biostat/BayesCTDesign/cran-comments.md

 Submission failed CRAN pretests because rth was used as a role in the DESCRIPTION file.
 I removed this role and the only note in the revised package is the new submission note.
+I also reduced the version number to 0.5.0 to reflect the early development state of this package.

 ## Test environments
 * local Windows 7 Professional development and install, R 3.5.1